antz22/ConnectAnon/README.md

 - animations
 - firebase production
 - error checking and null checking lol
-- invitations for chat rooms?
 - chat room creation applications
-- ban applications

-- new branch: implement newest message, how long ago it was (keep it on a separate branch, keep it low priority)

 - figure out sign in through google or through email
-- viewing time
 - error handling on google sign in

-- error text

-- how to show most recent message, how long ago it was?
 - add an if check sayign that if users is over like 50 then dont check thorugh each one?

 # Questions